awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 **Improvements**

-1. Fixed a bug whereby read nodes may fail with the error "too many LWLocks taken"\.
+1. Fixed a bug in which read nodes may fail with the error "too many LWLocks taken"\.

 1. Addressed numerous issues that caused read nodes to fail to startup while the cluster is under heavy write workload\.

-1. Fixed a bug whereby usage of the `aurora_stat_memctx_usage()` function could lead to a crash\.
+1. Fixed a bug in which usage of the `aurora_stat_memctx_usage()` function could lead to a crash\.

 1. Improved the cache replacement strategy used by table scans to minimize thrashing of the buffer cache\.